-- ∇ Project acquired from De Beers in a competitive process to achieve mandate of supporting junior mining and women in mining through the divestiture of non-core assets to qualified candidates with proven operational experience. - ∇ Project covers an area of 5,888 hectares directly adjacent to De Beers' flagship Venetia Diamond Mine.
-Deposits are identified as being the result of the direct shift and subsequent erosion of material from Venetia to the lower surrounding areas including those of Krone and Endora. - ∇ Significant infrastructure complete: ~20km of primary access roads, two deposit specific plants with targeted throughput of ~500 TPH, ~20km of water pipelines, lined water storage dams, ~13km main power line, backup generator power systems, work camps, extensive operational equipment, and various other infrastructure items to support project for the long-term. - ∇ Nature of deposit allows for low-cost surface mining operation with maximum depth of 15M, no blasting or underground operations.
-Deposit specific plants, high percentage of gem or near gem quality, large diamond potential, and significant future growth potential from surrounding areas. - ∇ Ongoing trial mining exercises completed to September 30, 2018 have resulted in the incidental recovery and sale of 117,918 carats of rough diamonds generating revenue of (US) \$20,507,618 or (US) \$173.91 per carat.
+- Project acquired from De Beers in a competitive process to achieve mandate of supporting junior mining and women in mining through the divestiture of non-core assets to qualified candidates with proven operational experience. - ∇ Project covers an area of 5,888 hectares directly adjacent to De Beers' flagship Venetia Diamond Mine.
+Deposits are identified as being the result of the direct shift and subsequent erosion of material from Venetia to the lower surrounding areas including those of Krone and Endora. - ∇ Significant infrastructure complete: ~20km of primary access roads, two deposit specific plants with targeted throughput of ~500 TPH, ~20km of water pipelines, lined water storage dams, ~13km main power line, backup generator power systems, worker housing, extensive operational equipment and infrastructure items in place to support project for the long-term. - ∇ Nature of deposit allows for low-cost surface mining operation with a maximum depth of 15M, no blasting or underground operations.
+Deposit specific plants, high percentage of gem or near gem quality, large diamond potential, and significant future growth potential from surrounding areas. - ∇ Ongoing trial mining exercises completed to September 30, 2019 have resulted in the incidental recovery and sale of 137,969 carats of rough diamonds generating revenue of (US) \$24,124,059 or (US) \$174.85 per carat.
 Largest individual rough diamond recovered to date 91.7 carats. - ∇ 30-year mining right secured for initial area targeted (657.71 of 5,888 hectares), Water Use License secured, transition to large-scale trial mining underway.